 - Main point of contact and main liaison for parents and families; - Review student's academic progress and attendance regularly; - Review student's needs regularly and act on this, focusing on clear outcomes that are to be achieved within an agreed time; - Monitoring relevant student documents ("What helps me" sheets, Health Care Plans etc.) - The student's 'go to' person in the SEND Team; - Attend relevant meetings; - Liaise with or refer to outside agencies, as required; - Share key information with other staff, pastoral updates and vulnerable learners lists, as required.

-Information about students with SEND is recorded on SIMS, the SEND Register and through 'What helps me sheets' and Termly Support Plans.
+Information about students with SEND is recorded on Arbour, the SEND Register and One Page Profiles and Termly Support Plans.

 The school offers the following internal support provision: